pmoschos/RelativeLayoutApp/README.md

 # RelativeLayoutApp
 Application using Relative Layout.

-In this application we use **RelativeLayout** and advanced adnroid widgets like CheckBox, RatingBar etc|
+In this application we use **RelativeLayout** and advanced adnroid widgets like CheckBox, RatingBar, ScrollView etc

 We use inplicit and explicit **intents**.